kyma-project/community/docs/README.md

 ## Blog

-Go the [Kyma blog](https://kyma-project.io/blog/) to read the latest news on our project, events, and teams.
+Go to the [Kyma blog](https://kyma-project.io/blog/) to read the latest news on our project, events, and teams.
 If you want to share your experience with Kyma, feel free to [write a blog post](https://github.com/kyma-project/website/blob/main/docs/write-blog-posts.md) on your own.

 # <img src="assets/community-support-icon.svg" width="120"> Community Support